 Hypnosis For Healing

-Healing can take place on the physical, psychological, emotional and spiritual levels and hypnosis can be the bridge to enhancing the healing process.
+Healing can take place on the physical, psychological, emotional and spiritual levels.
+Hypnosis can be the bridge to enhancing the healing process.

 There is much evidence to suggest that belief’s, and the meaning that one attaches to the experience of a health challenge can have either a positive or negative influence upon the outcome.
 Often, we may not be consciously aware of a negative or perhaps false belief that may be hindering the body’s immune system to operate at its optimum and thus affecting the healing process.
 Conversely, a positive belief and attached meaning may assist and even quicken the healing process.